MediaTek-Labs/mt3620_m4_software/MT3620_M4_Sample_Code/FreeRTOS/MT3620_RTApp_FreeRTOS_UART/README.md

 ### Description

-This sample app for an MT3620 real-time core repeatedly transmits a simple message over a UART.
-These messages can be read in terminal application on a PC using a USB-to-serial adapter.
+This sample app repeatedly transmits a simple message over a UART.
 By default, it uses the ISU0 UART interface.
 If your hardware doesn't expose this UART's TX pin, you could modify the sample code to use a different UART.

 Please refer to the [MT3620 M4 API Rerference Manual](https://support.mediatek.com/AzureSphere/mt3620/M4_API_Reference_Manual) for the detailed API description.